-Congratulations on being employed in the newest Right to Work ("RTW") state.
+Congratulations on being employed in a Right to Work ("RTW") state.
 This special notice is intended to inform Michigan's private sector employees–i.e., those employed by private companies and business entities–of their rights under this important new law.
 [If you are a public-sector employee go to the Special Legal Notice to Most Public-Sector Workers in Michigan ]

 Summary of Your Rights